On transcendental meromorphic solutions of Hayman's equation: Growth of meromorphic solutions of equation

 \section{Growth of meromorphic solutions of equation \eqref{HAYMANEQ1}}

-In this section, we investigate the order and hyper-order of transcendental meromorphic solutions of equation \eqref{HAYMANEQ1}.
-Recall that, when $a=b=0$, all transcendental meromorphic solutions of \eqref{HAYMANEQ1} are of exponential type and of order one~\cite[Corollary~1.2]{HalburdWang}.
-When $a,b$ are not zero, there are more possibilities for the orders and hyper-orders of meromorphic solutions of equation \eqref{HAYMANEQ1}.
-Based on the results in Theorem~\ref{maintheorem0}, we prove the following
+In this section, we investigate the order of growth of transcendental meromorphic solutions of equation \eqref{HAYMANEQ1}.
+When $a\equiv b\equiv0$, all transcendental meromorphic solutions of \eqref{HAYMANEQ1} are of exponential type and of order one~\cite[Corollary~1.2]{HalburdWang}.
+When $a,b$ do not both vanish identically, the orders of transcendental meromorphic solutions of equation \eqref{HAYMANEQ1} have more possibilities.
+In particular, the solutions may have infinite order.
+For a meromorphic function $g(z)$ of infinite order, define the \emph{hyper-order} $\varsigma(g)$ of $g(z)$ as